top of page

 Bullying And Autism

 Bullying for anyone is hard, but it’s especially when the person that is getting bullied is different from their peers and classmates.
-It makes for an easy targets for bullies.
-As much as kids are more open to other kids to being different, they may not get treated that fairly at home which makes them act out at school.
+It makes for an easy target for bullies.
+As much as kids are more open to other kids being different, they may not get treated that fairly at home which makes them act out at school.
 They may use their anger towards others.
 They don’t know that it’s wrong.
-When someone is different and doesn’t understand certain things like emotions and fa
+When someone is different and doesn’t understand certain things like emotions and facial

 Anything, but Ordinary